emotion-analysis-project/SemEval2025-Task11/data/README.md

 ## Citation

-If you use our dataset, please cite our work as follows:
+If you use our datasets, please cite our work as follows: **citation coming soon**